tylerbrazier/vim-renegade/README.md

 [fugitive](https://github.com/tpope/vim-fugitive).

-At the heart of the plugin is `:R` which works like `:r!` but outputs to a new scratch window (accepting modifiers like `:tab`).
+At the heart of the plugin is `:R` which works like `:r!` but outputs to a new scratch window.
+It accepts modifiers like `:tab R ...`.
+To reuse the current window `:R!`.
+Use a count to start the cursor on that line number in the new window like `:7R` or `:.R` for the current line number (useful for e.g. git blame).

 You can run the command directly or the predefined mappings that use it: